hypercerts-org/marketplace-sdk/doc/classes/HypercertExchangeClient.HypercertExchangeClient.md

 ▸ `Private` **getSigner**(): `Signer`

-Return the signer it it's set, throw an exception otherwise
+Return the signer if it's set, throw an exception otherwise

 #### Returns